 As far as the blazar catalogues are concerned, different possibilities were considered.
-A common choice was the selection of gamma-ray blazars, detected in one of the available FERMI catalogues (\citealt{Aartsen2017, Aartsen2020}) or blazars (typically BL Lacs) that are promising candidates to be detected at Very High Energy (VHE) gamma-rays ({\citealt{Giommi2020b}).
+A common choice was the selection of gamma-ray blazars, detected in one of the available \textit{Fermi} catalogues (\citealt{Aartsen2017, Aartsen2020}) or blazars (typically BL Lacs) that are promising candidates to be detected at very high-energy gamma rays ({\citealt{Giommi2020b}).
 This choice was motivated by the fact that, in the hadronic model, a neutrino emission should be accompanied by the emission of a gamma-ray photon.
-However, not only the gamma-ray photon can be absorbed, right after its emission or during its travel towards Earth (by the diffuse extragalactic background light), but a gamma-ray emission can be also produced by other mechanisms (e.g. the Inverse Compton scattering) without the production of a neutrino (leptonic model).
-It is possible that both leptonic and hadronic mechanisms are at work in the jets of blazars and, therefore, a selection based on gamma-ray strength may not be the optimal choice.
-A gamma-ray ``agnostic" approach was adopted by \citet{Buson2022,Buson2023} and \citet{Plavin2020,Plavin2021, Plavin2023} who considered, respectively, all the blazars included in the Roma-BZCat catalog (5BZCat, \citealt{Massaro2015}) or the radio brightest blazars, based on the Very Long Baseline Array (VLBA) calibrator surveys (VCS).
-In all these works, blazars are analysed as a unique class, without distinguishing between BL Lac objects and FSRQ.
+However, not only the gamma-ray photon can be absorbed, right after its emission or during its travel towards Earth (by the diffuse extragalactic background light), but a gamma-ray emission can be also produced by other mechanisms (e.g. the inverse Compton scattering) without the production of a neutrino (leptonic model).
+It is possible that both leptonic and hadronic mechanisms are at work in the jets of blazars, and therefore, a selection based on gamma-ray strength may not be the optimal choice.
+A gamma-ray `agnostic' approach was adopted by \citet{Buson2022,Buson2023} and \citet{Plavin2020,Plavin2021, Plavin2023} who considered, respectively, all the blazars included in the Roma-BZCat catalogue (5BZCat; \citealt{Massaro2015}) and the radio brightest blazars, based on the Very Long Baseline Array calibrator surveys.
+In all these works, blazars are analysed as a unique class, without distinguishing between BL Lac objects and FSRQs.